 Set on a mountain towering over the Jordan Valley, the Hasmonean fortress of Alexandrion was once a grand fortified palace that witnessed great dramas.
-Today, most of its ruins are still waiting to be uncovered, unfolding the site’s special history.
+Its ruins are still waiting to be uncovered, unfolding the site’s unique history.

 History of Alexandrion

-Alexandrion was developed by the Hasmonean King Alexander Jannaeus and is probably named after him.
-Its steep mountain top provided optimal protection, and a sophisticated water system ensured lasting in a Alexandrion a long siege.
-The site was also used by his wife, Shlomzion, as a treasury.
-Later, her son, Aristobulus the second, sheltered in Alexandrion when fighting over the reign of Judea.
-6 years later, his son, Alexander the second, also sheltered in Alexandrion, and after his surrender the Romans destroyed the site.
+The Hasmonean King Alexander Jannaeus developed Alexandrion, and perhaps also gave it its name.
+Its steep mountaintop provided optimal protection, and a sophisticated water system ensured lasting a long siege.
+His wife, Shlomzion, also used the site as a treasury.
+Later, her son, Aristobulus the Second, sheltered in Alexandria when fighting over the reign of Judea.
+Six years later, his son, Alexander the Second, also sheltered in Alexandria, and after his surrender, the Romans destroyed the site.

-When Herod became king of Judea, he rebuilt the site, and in 30 BCE he jailed his wife Mariame, and her mother, in Alexandrion.
-Furthermore, he gave the orders to execute them if he does not return alive from his meeting with Augustus.
+When Herod became king of Judea, he rebuilt the site, and in 30 BCE, he jailed his wife Mariame and her mother in Alexandrion.
+Furthermore, he gave the orders to execute them if he did not return alive from his meeting with Emperor Augustus.
 Herod ended up having a very successful meeting with Augustus.
-Nevertheless, he executed his wife, and her mother, a year later.
-Furthermore, in 7 BCE he executed also two of their shared children, and buried them in Alexandrion.
+Nevertheless, he executed his wife and her mother.
+In 7 BCE, he also executed two of their shared children and buried them in Alexandrion.

 Alexandrion and the Jewish Calendar

-The Jewish calendar is based on lunar cycles, synchronized with the solar year.
-The new month was determined by the re-appearance of the moon over Jerusalem.
+The Jewish calendar is based on lunar cycles synchronized with the solar year.
+The reappearance of the moon over Jerusalem determined the new month.
 To announce the ‘new moon’ to the Jewish communities in Babylon, fire signals were lit between Jerusalem and Pumpiduta.
-The first fire signal was lit on “Har Hamischa” which is identified at Mount of olives, and the second was at ‘Sartaba’.
-Many believe Alexandrion is ‘Sartaba’, as the Arabic name of Alexandrion is ‘Qarn Sartabe’.
-Indeed, fire signals from mount of Olives can be seen at the top of Alexandrion.
+The first fire signal was lit on “Har Hamischa,” which is identified at Mount of Olives, and the second was at ‘Sartaba.’
+Many believe Alexandrion is ‘Sartaba,’ as the Arabic name of Alexandrion is ‘Qarn Sartabe.’
+Indeed, fire signals from the Mount of Olives can be seen at the top of Alexandrion.

-Alexendrion is a challenging destination.
+Alexandrian is a challenging destination.
 There is no paved road to the site.
 The closest paved road reaches the eastern foot of the site, from which a steep 1-hour hike to the top of the summit is required.
-A full off-road vehicle can reach a closer point to the summit, but it is still a strenuous hike to reach the top.
-Aside the interesting remains, the mountain top provides breathtaking panoramas of the Jordan valley and Samaria mountains.
+An off-road vehicle can get closer to the summit, but reaching the top is still a strenuous hike.
+Aside the exciting remains, the mountain top provides breathtaking panoramas of the Jordan Valley and Samaria mountains.